cmu-mfi/ur_ros2/README.md

 | `log_level` | The ROS logging level to use across all nodes. | `error` | `info`, `debug`, `error` |

 **INFO:**
-Because of a rviz bug, it will not work when using a namespace.
+Because of a bug in RVIZ2, RVIZ2 will not work when using a namespace!

 **Example:**
 ```bash